Techtonica/curriculum/open-source/open-source.md

 ### Challenge

 Try picking a bug and see if you can start tackling it!
 Don't worry too much about actually trying to fix the issue (although that is a bonus).
 The goal here is to get used to working in an existing codebase.

+## Common Mistakes / Misconceptions

+_"Open source is hard" / "Open source is time-consuming" / "I don't know how to get started" / "I don't have time"_

+Getting started on an Open Source project can be intimidating, but it doesn't have to be.
+A good way to get started is to reference the [slides](https://docs.google.com/presentation/d/13f2I1JbpLNgPcWcAv_HZKKp4-ZeWTcBUDFm-sw2diIk/edit#slide=id.p) on how to get started.
+Another way is to find something that interests you and see if there is an Open Source project related to it.
+Maybe you are interested in [helping to create a website for food gardeners](https://github.com/Growstuff/growstuff)?
+Or maybe that now you know how to code, you want to give back in [helping others learn to code](https://github.com/freeCodeCamp/freeCodeCamp)?
+Or maybe you want to be more specific and [help vets learn how to code](https://github.com/OperationCode/operationcode_frontend)?
+There are tons of projects out there!
+Once you find one you're interested in, go to the `Issues` section of the repo and [look for a `first-timers-only` label](http://www.firsttimersonly.com/).
+Not every project will have this label, but if you find an issue with that label, grab it and start working on it!

+_"I don't want to code outside of work!"_

+If you find an interesting project, your only contribution doesn't have to be just code.
+You could contribute to documentation, write blog posts, or even answer questions on Stack Overflow.